 Everything changes when you have a child.

-No, I'm not talking about the late-night feedings, the sleepless nights of crying, or the (hopefully) temporary disappearance of your social life.
-What I mean is that your financial life changes.
+No, we're not talking about the late-night feedings, the sleepless nights of crying, or the (hopefully) temporary disappearance of your social life.
+We're talking about your financial life.

 You may have had a plan going into the final months before your child was born.
 If both you and your spouse work, you might have planned for both of you to be back to work within a month or two after your child's birth.
 Yet when your child actually arrives, you might catch yourself thinking about other possibilities.